bufbuild-ru/docs/docs/configuration/v2/buf-gen-yaml/index.md

   - tarball: a/b/x.tar.gz
   # Tarball with 'compression', 'strip_components', and 'subdir' keys set explicitly.
   # - 'strip_components=<int>' reads at the relative path and strips some number of
-  #    components—in this example, 2.
+  #    components — in this example, 2.
   # - 'subdir=<string>' reads at the relative path and uses the subdirectory specified
-  #    within the archive as the base directory—in this case, 'proto'.
+  #    within the archive as the base directory — in this case, 'proto'.
   - tarball: c/d/x.tar.zst
     compression: zstd
     strip_components: 2